opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 Running OpenCV Samples
 ======================

-At this point you should be able to build and run all samples except two from Advanced tutorial (these samples require Android NDK to build working applications, see the next tutorial :ref:`Android_Binary_Package_with_NDK` to learn how to compile them).
+At this point you should be able to build and run all samples except the last two (Tutorial 3 and 4).
+These samples include native code and require Android NDK to build working applications, see the next tutorial :ref:`Android_Binary_Package_with_NDK` to learn how to compile them.

-Also I want to note that only ``Tutorial 0 - Android Camera`` and ``Tutorial 1 - Add OpenCV`` samples are able to run on Emulator from Android SDK.
+Also I want to note that only ``Tutorial 0 - Android Camera`` and ``Tutorial 1 - Add OpenCV`` samples are able to run on Emulator from the Android SDK.
 Other samples are using OpenCV Native Camera which does not work with emulator.

 .. note:: Latest *Android SDK tools, revision 19* can run ARM v7a OS images but *Google* provides such image for Android 4.x only.